-Forest Gate is an international oil and gas exploration and production company that seeks to create shareholder value through the exploration and development of projects worldwide.
-The Company is focusing on low-risk Canadian hydrocarbon production to generate cash flow while also pursuing, on a selective basis, international projects.
-It holds various participating interests in oil and gas exploration and production projects in Canada.
+Forest Gate is an international oil and gas exploration and production company that seeks to create shareholder value through the exploration and development of high-impact projects worldwide.
+The Company is focusing on its Utah oil prospects, while pursuing, on a selective basis, international projects.
+The Company also holds various participating interests in oil and gas exploration and production projects in Canada and the US, including hydrocarbon production in Alberta and a large oil prospect in Arizona.